Membership of the MJA confers a wide range of benefits.

 Our password protected members’ pages also provide advice on negotiating fees and the opportunity to swap notes on payments and financial issues with other members.

 Once you are a member, there is no charge to enter the prestigious MJA Awards — which celebrate excellence in medical and health journalism.

-This is available to students who can demonstrate an interest in health journalism.
-For example, students on journalism courses, or on courses in health journalism (including health related courses such as life sciences pharmacy or nursing).
+Student Membership at £13 pa: This is available to students who can demonstrate an interest in health journalism.
+For example, students on journalism courses, or students on health-related courses such as medicine, life sciences pharmacy or nursing, who have an interest in journalism.
 Student members shall have no vote at the AGM but may vote for a representative on the Executive Committee; they shall pay a reduced subscription for one year, or for the duration of the course.
 Student members can attend most meetings with no charge.

-Retired: This is available to MJA members (and associates) who have retired from medical journalism.
+Retired Membership at £13 pa: This is available to MJA members (and associates) who have retired from medical journalism.
 If previously a full member you will still be entitled to vote at the AGM.
 To have your membership changed to this category please contact the membership secretary